Warm-Up Drill #2A: Line Shuttles (Straight & Traffic)

 - The first player in each line begins with a short run forward (one being in possession of the ball), being sure not too leave too early (which can disrupt the timing of the drill).

-Assistant coaches keeping track of consecutive catches made without a dropped pass.
+- Assistant coaches keep track of consecutive catches made without a dropped pass.
 Losing teams must sprint from side-boards to side-boards.

 *Most common error = the timing of the drill can be thrown off if players leave their line too early/late